lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 The first page link can be accessed via <code>$paginator.First.URL</code>.

-We can run a similar check to make sure the last page button isn't shown on the last page:
+We can run a similar check to make sure the last page link isn't shown on the last page:

 {{< highlight html >}}
   {{ if ne $paginator.PageNumber $paginator.TotalPages }}